NotDraco47/Gravity-Bike/README.md

 - Reupload this project as your own work.
 - Claim authorship of any part of this project.
 - Monetize modified or unmodified versions without explicit written permission.
-- Use the "Gravity Bikes" name, logo, branding, or identity in derivative commercial projects.
+- Use the "Gravity Bikes" and "Gravity MTB" name, logo, branding, or identity in derivative commercial projects.
 - Sell, sublicense, or redistribute this project in any commercial form.